vercas/vercas.github.io/_posts/2021-02-22-thelounge-docker.md

 ---
 layout: post
-title: Runningg The Lounge Torified with Docker
+title: Running The Lounge Torified with Docker
 ---

 For half a decade I've been using a headless Quassel Core as my IRC client, but its shortcomings have become too much to bear.